 A Twist on a Classic Fairy Tale

 Fairy tales have influenced the fantasies of children and adults alike throughout generations.
-However, a classic fairy tale takes on a whole new perspective in Anne Sexton’s poem Cinderella.
+However, a classic fairy tale takes on a whole new perspective in Anne Sexton’s poem "Cinderella."
 Sexton’s perspective on the acclaimed childhood story is fairly different than what popular culture and the media wishes to present.
 Ever since the early days of Disney, the media has marketed a happily-ever-after life to feed the fantasies of the average American.

 In the Media

 The music industry also portrays the idea of living a glamorous life without a care in the world.
 Literature is another powerful means of conveying the Prince Charming and rags-to-romance Cinderella persona.
-These various media outlets are rather successful at feeding the fantasies of its attentive audience.
+These various media outlets are rather successful at feeding the fantasies of their attentive audience.

-Cinderella’s mother dies, in Sexton’s poem, and the girl is neglected by her father and stepmother.
+Cinderella’s mother dies in Sexton’s poem, and the girl is neglected by her father and stepmother.
 Later, Cinderella’s two stepsisters try to steal her future husband away from her.
-At the end of Sexton’s poem, Cinderella and Prince Charming are presented as “two dolls in a museum case” (Sexton 102) indicating their superficiality as “their darling smiles [are] pasted on for eternity” (Sexton 107).
+At the end of Sexton’s poem, Cinderella and Prince Charming are presented as “two dolls in a museum case” (Sexton 102), indicating their superficiality as “their darling smiles [are] pasted on for eternity” (Sexton 107).
 The events in Sexton’s fairy tale appear more a part of reality than those presented in the acclaimed Disney film.